NYC Pride 2021: Police clash with crowd; arrests made around Washington Square Park: reports

 It was not immediately what caused the clashes.

-Thousands of people had marched and celebrated at a series of events in New York City Sunday as its annual LGBTQ Pride parade being held virtually for the second year in a row due to the coronavirus pandemic.
+Thousands of people had marched and celebrated at a series of events in New York City Sunday as its annual LGBTQ Pride parade was being held virtually for the second year in a row due to the coronavirus pandemic.
 The event was presented as a television broadcast special -- because the now-lifted pandemic restrictions were still in effect when it was being planned.

 LESLIE JORDAN ON LGBTQ+ PRIDE: ‘BEING PROUD OF WHO YOU ARE’ A 'WONDERFUL THING TO CELEBRATE'